cthissen/errorbarxy/README.md

 <img src="https://github.com/cthissen/errorbarxy/blob/master/errorbarxy2.png" alt="errorbarxy" width="300px" height="300px">

-Addtional details are given in errorbarxy.m.
+Addtional details are in errorbarxy.m.
 For examples see test_errorbarxy.m.
 No toolboxes are required.

 The Latest Version
 ------------------
-Details of the latest version can be found on the github project page under server project page under https://github.com/cthissen/Drex-MATLAB
+Details of the latest version can be found on the github project page under server project page under https://github.com/cthissen/errorbarxy

 Contributors
 ------------------